 The Bloomberg US Aggregate Bond Index is a widely used proxy for the US bond market.
-Despite historically low interest rates, the duration of the Index is still relatively high at 6.5 years.
-Duration measures the sensitivity of bonds to changes in interest rates.
+The duration of the Index is currently 6.1 years vs. its long-term average of 4.9 years.
+Duration measures the sensitivity of bonds to changes in interest rates and can pose a growing risk to bond returns, especially when interest rates are rising.
 Investors should work with their financial professionals to seek bond funds that offer attractive yields without significant duration risk.

 Select Hartford Funds With Short Duration*

 *Funds listed have a duration of approximately three years or less; duration is subject to change.
 View the full list of Hartford Funds.

 Talk to your financial professional about bond funds that seek to manage duration risk.